-Performances and commissions include Union Chapel; Sound Festival Scotland; Tate Modern London; The Shunt Vaults; Chez Poulet Gallery San Francisco; XMV New York City; Fylkingen Institute Stockholm; Ceremony Hall Austin, TX; Norwich Arts Centre; Kunst-Station Sankt Peter Cologne; Muziekgebouw Aan' t ij Amsterdam, Oude Kerk Amsterdam and the Barbican London.
+Performances and commissions include Tate Modern London; Fylkingen Institute Stockholm; Ceremony Hall Austin, TX; Muziekgebouw Aan' t ij Amsterdam, Oude Kerk Amsterdam and the Barbican London.

-In 2017 she was a recipient of the inaugural Oram Awards from the PRS Foundation and New BBC Radiophonic Workshop for her innovation in sound and music.
-Recent projects include composing the music for Tell It To The Bees, a film by Annabel Jankel, starring Anna Paquin and Holliday Grainger, which premiered at the Toronto International Film Festival 2018.
-In 2019 Claire’s score won the Festival Castell de Peralada Award for best music at the BCN Festival.
+In 2017 she was a recipient of the inaugural Oram Awards for her innovation in sound and music.
+Recent projects include composing a solo work for award- winning violinist Galya Bisengalieva which was released as part of her EP ONE on NOMAD Music Productions, a new commission from the London Contemporary Orchestra for organ and ensemble premiering at the Queen Elizabeth Hall in July 2019, and music for Tell It To The Bees a film by Annabel Jankel which premiered at the Toronto International Film Festival in 2018 and won the Festival Castell de Peralada Award for best music at the BCN Festival in 2019.

 Claire is also Artistic Director of the organ reframed festival at Union Chapel which she launched in 2016.
 The only festival of its kind in the UK, organ reframed focuses on commissioning innovative new music and introducing new artists and audiences to how versatile the organ is.